Rovaniementie 3222 E, 99830 Saariselkä, Finland

 Website: Northern Lights Village Saariselkä

 We arrived by car from Pyhätunturi, the place of our previous stay.
 It was a 2-hour drive and everything went smooth.
-It takes about 3-hours from Rovaniemi .
-The winter roads in Lapland are surprisingly well-maintained and wide.
+It takes about 3-hours from Rovaniemi.
+Winter roads in Lapland are surprisingly well-maintained and wide.
 The Northern Lights Village is located by Saariselkä, a lovely little village in itself, in the Inari area – quite up north in Finland, nearer to the Norwegian border.
 You can go further to Inari town and Utsjoki which is actually on the border.

 The entrance to the hotel area comes before the one google navigation suggest so look out for a signboard that says ‘Northern Lights Village’ to the left.

 The resort is very much like one of those camping villages you find around Europe.
 It reminded us of Camping Village Roma, where we stayed in Rome.
-The chalets or cabin were all arranged in rows, well spaced, facing a forest area.
-It wasn’t a large area, thankfully, and we got to our cabin easily by foot, which was located in the second last row.
+The chalets or cabin are all arranged in rows, well spaced and facing a forest area.
+It wasn’t a large area and we got to our cabin easily by foot, which was located in the second last row.
 The cabins had automated front lights which switched-on as you walk near and switched-off after about 30 seconds.
 It was pretty dark and a good setting to view the northern lights.

 The Aurora Cabin

 Here we enter our room.
 It was warm!
 And spacious.
 I expected it to be tinier but there was plenty of space in front where you could keep our luggage and also a couch to lounge in.